Key Takeaways

 For subscription supplements, judge scaling by NTB metrics and customer acquisition cost (CAC) against lifetime value, not by a single order's ACoS.

-A higher launch ACoS that fills your Subscribe & Save base is an asset, not a leak.
 A buyer acquired at a 50% ACoS who reorders six times is one of the cheapest customers you will ever have.

-Pull data from Amazon Brand Analytics, Search Query Performance (SQP), and Amazon Marketing Stream to see which terms drive first-time buyers versus repeat ones.
+Pull data from Amazon Brand Analytics, Search Query Performance (SQP), and Amazon Marketing Stream to see which terms drive first-time buyers versus repeat ones, so you know where to add budget and where to cap it.

-A 20% weekly increase on a profitable campaign compounds quickly and gives the algorithm room to adjust.
-Doubling a budget overnight usually spikes cost-per-click and resets your efficiency.
+Scale in steps, not leaps: a 20% weekly increase on a profitable campaign compounds and gives the algorithm room to adjust, while doubling a budget overnight spikes cost-per-click and resets efficiency.

 Common mistakes wellness brands make